IBM/FfDL/community/FfDL-Seldon/tf-model/README.md

 ```
 s2i build . seldonio/seldon-core-s2i-python2 seldonio/ffdl-mnist:0.1
 ```
- * Push image to DockerHub or your Docker repo accessible from the FyDL cluster.
+ * Push image to DockerHub or your Docker repo accessible from the FfDL cluster.

 # Deploy Model
 To deploy the model you need to create the deployment resource from the template ```ffdl-mnist-deployment.json```.
 You will need to set: